 Using modern ultrasound equipment, researchers at University of North Carolina’s School of Medicine effectively reduced male sperm counts in laboratory rat tests.
-The idea of using an ultrasound as a form of male contraception dates back 40 years; but by using modern technology, the team was able to reduced sperm to a Sperm Count Index of zero by rotating high frequency (3MHz) ultrasound around the testes.
+The idea of using an ultrasound as a form of male contraception dates back 40 years; but by using modern technology, the team was able to reduce sperm to a Sperm Count Index of zero by rotating high frequency (3MHz) ultrasound around the testes.

-New research from the University of North Carolina at Chapel Hill School of Medicine, published in BioMed Central’s open-access journal Reproductive Biology and Endocrinology, used commercially available therapeutic ultrasound equipment to reduce sperm counts of male rats to levels which would result in infertility in humans.
+New research from the University of North Carolina at Chapel Hill School of Medicine, published in BioMed Central’s open-access journal Reproductive Biology and Endocrinology, used commercially available therapeutic ultrasound equipment to reduce sperm counts of male rats to levels that would result in infertility in humans.

 Ultrasound’s potential as a male contraceptive was first reported nearly 40 years ago.
 However, the equipment used at that time is now outdated and no longer available.
 UNC researchers used these experiments as a starting point to see if modern ultrasound equipment usually used for physical therapy could be used as a male contraceptive.

 The team, led by James Tsuruta, PhD, found that by rotating high frequency (3MHz) ultrasound around the testes they were able to cause uniform depletion of germ cells through the testes.